- You want to learn about hosting a website,

 - Inexpensive pricing.

 - Suitable for students and entry-level businesses.

 - No control over most of the hosting aspects.
-Can’t be fine-tuned for accommodating advanced level/unique requirements.
+It can't be fine-tuned for accommodating advanced level/unique requirements.

 - Unsuitable for hosting full-fledged websites with a huge flow of traffic.

-This option is for anyone looking to have a greater level of flexibility for hosting a website with a good amount of traffic but without utilizing a dedicated server.
+This option is for anyone looking to have greater flexibility for hosting a website with a good amount of traffic but without utilizing a dedicated server.

 - Mid- to big-size businesses.

 - Complete control over the hosting environment as in dedicated hosting without the respective costs.